Japan LGBTQ activists push for equality law before Olympics - WHIZ News

 Rights groups are pushing for the passage of the equality act as international attention falls on Tokyo as it hosts the Olympics.
 The International Olympic Committee also issued a statement stressing the importance of inclusivity in sports.

-Prospects for passage of the legislation before the current parliamentary session ends next week are uncertain because of strong resistance from conservatives in Suga’s party.
+Prospects for passage of the legislation before the current parliamentary session ends on June 16 are uncertain because of strong resistance from conservatives in Suga’s party.

 On Friday, members of LGBTQ groups and supporters submitted requests at the governing party’s regional headquarters in Tokyo, Osaka, Aichi and other areas.

-Note: This story has been corrected to show the current parliamentary session ends on June 16.